ppy/osu-wiki/news/2023/2023-02-15-featured-artist-updates-mwc7k.md

 Our Featured Artist program has expanded over the years, and we've only recently started dipping our feet into the depths of *original tournament track commissions* (also known under the [osu! originals](/wiki/osu!_originals) label).
 You might've seen a few osu! originals already via Featured Artist announcements over the years, or perhaps from the recent [Twin Trials contest](https://osu.ppy.sh/home/news/2023-02-01-twin-trials-contest-beatmapping-phase).

-Thanks largely to [mangomizer](https://osu.ppy.sh/users/1893718) and each game mode's world cup staff, you may have noticed a bunch of osu! originals in our official tournaments too!
+Thanks largely to ::mangomizer::{ user-id=1893718 } and each game mode's world cup staff, you may have noticed a bunch of osu! originals in our official tournaments too!

 In case you missed any of the new songs, this article highlights every osu! original showcased in [osu!mania 7K World Cup 2023](/wiki/Tournaments/MWC/2023_7K)!